 There are always exceptions, but more often they talk about rules.
 For example, when a pregnant woman who has not previously had chickenpox gets sick, she has a chance of losing her baby, or the baby may be born with chickenpox.

-Children under the age of one year tolerate chickenpox extremely hard, and it proceeds in an atypical form.
+Children under the age of one year suffer from chickenpox extremely hard, and it occurs in them in an atypical form.

 Another option is adults and teenagers.
 They also sometimes have complications, such as viral pneumonia, myocarditis or encephalitis.